-General Rules on Jewelry Care
+General Rules on Caring for Jewelry

-At The Jewelry Code, we do not recommend wearing your fine jewelry at the gym, while in the pool, shower or ocean, as well as when using household chemicals and cleaners.
+In general, we do not recommend wearing your fine jewelry at the gym, while in the pool, shower or ocean, as well as when using household chemicals and cleaners.

 We recommend storing silver or gold jewelry in an airtight bag or box.